Seattle Public Safety Index

 The SPSI measures the true level of public safety in Seattle by factoring in the current number of deployable officers, weekly crime data, historical crime trends and polling of Seattle residents in each of the city’s police precincts to gain an accurate accounting of the public safety level in Seattle.
 The SPSI is updated weekly.

-PSI remains at 27 this week.
-The number of deployable officers drops to 881, separations climb to 65 and critical incidents remain high.
-The total number of officers that have left SPD since 10/2020 is 424.
-In addition to the 140 officers that are currently unavailable, the net loss is 564 officers.
+Officer retention is crucial to maintaining public safety.
+The total number of officers that have left this year: 48.
+The total number of officers that have left SPD since 10/2020 is 551.
+In addition to the 140 officers that are currently unavailable, the net loss is 699 officers.

 Separations Year to Date

 Stay Up to Date on All SPOG News and Activities